All About Project: Groovy

 What you will find at Project: Groovy

 At P:G, you’ll find information on happiness that may buck the trend.
-Instead of explaining that your future goals are where you’ll find your bliss (although still encouraged), we’ll show you exactly how you can be just as happy right now as you will be, should you accomplish ALL of your goals!
+Instead of explaining that your future goals are where you’ll find your bliss (although still encouraged), I’ll show you exactly how you can be just as happy right now as you will be, should you accomplish ALL of your goals!
 They’re not mutually exclusive.
 You’ll find tips and strategies and information and surprises and tools and methods and insight and amazing people (some you will meet and some you already knew – weird, eh?) to help you with your quest for happiness using gratitude and appreciation.
 I promise you’ll learn things you did not know at Project: Groovy, and you will always feel better when you leave than when you got here…Promise.
 So, step inside, look around.
-Read all you want and use the tools while we work on bringing you more and more goodness!
+Read all you want and use the tools while I work on bringing you more and more goodness!
 If you see a way we can improve your experience, I want to be the first one to know: Email Ryan.

 About Ryan Phillips